-- world has a single id, anyone, that represents anyone. - auth is a special scheme which ignores any provided expression and instead uses the current user, credentials, and scheme.
-Any expression (whether user like with SASL authentication or user:password like with DIGEST authentication) provided is ignored by the ZooKeeper server when persisting the ACL.
-However, the expression must still be provided in the ACL because the ACL must match the form scheme:expression:perms.
-This scheme is provided as a convenience as it is a common use-case for a user to create a znode and then restrict access to that znode to only that user.
-If there is no authenticated user, setting an ACL with the auth scheme will fail. - digest uses a username:password string to generate MD5 hash which is then used as an ACL ID identity.
+- world has a single id, anyone, that represents anyone. - auth doesn't use any id, represents any authenticated user. - digest uses a username:password string to generate MD5 hash which is then used as an ACL ID identity.
 Authentication is done by sending the username:password in clear text.
 When used in the ACL the expression will be the username:base64 encoded SHA1 password digest. - ip uses the client host IP as an ACL ID identity.
 The ACL expression is of the form addr/bits where the most significant bits of addr are matched against the most significant bits of the client host IP. - x509 uses the client X500 Principal as an ACL ID identity.
 The ACL expression is the exact X500 Principal name of a client.
 When using the secure port, clients are automatically authenticated and their auth info for the x509 scheme is set.